 Dragon Wolf Treat

-Feeding a non-super wolf one of these will transform them into a dragon wolf!
-But, which type of dragon wolf?
-It depends on the environment you’re in!
-If you’re somewhere really cold, you’ll get an ice dragon wolf.
-If you’re somewhere really, really, really hot, you’ll get a fire dragon wolf.
-If you’re up above the clouds, you’ll get an electric elemental wolf.
+Feeding a non-skeleton wolf one of these will transform them into an elemental wolf!
+Which type of elemental wolf?
+It depends on the environment you're in!
+If you're somewhere really cold, you'll get an ice elemental wolf.
+If you're somewhere really, really, really hot, you'll get a fire elemental wolf.
+If you're up above the clouds, you'll get an electric elemental wolf.
 Didn't get the element you wanted?
 Go to a different place and use a wolf clicker to try changing their element!
 Want to change them back to normal?
 Use a golden wolf treat!

 Forgetful Wolf Treat